srlasher/pdstools/ADM-Health-Check-and-Model-Reports.md

 Technically, both are Quarto markdown documents using snippets of Python code from the PDS Tools libraries.
 We also have legacy R versions of both (in R markdown).

+Whatever option you choose, the ADM datamart needs to be exported separately.
+For instructions on how to export the data, see [How to export the ADM Datamart](How-to-export-and-use-the-ADM-Datamart).

 There are a number of options to generate the Health Check reports:

 |Option|When to use|Instructions|